xoolive/traffic/docs/user_guide/plugins.rst

 Plugin registration
 -------------------

-You may write your own plugins to monkey-patch the library and registrate them using entry points in your setup.py configuration.
+You may write your own plugins to monkey-patch the library and register them using entry points in your setup.py configuration.

-Write your code in a ``my_traffic_plugin/plugin.py`` and use the following sample setup.py to registrate your plugin.
+Write your code in a ``my_traffic_plugin/plugin.py`` and use the following sample setup.py to register your plugin.
 Then edit the configuration file and add `MyPlugin` to the list of enabled plugins.

 You may then ``python setup.py install`` your plugin.
-Put the monkey-patching in an ``_onload()`` function that will be called iff the plugin is enabled.
+Put the monkey-patching in an ``_onload()`` function that will be called if the plugin is enabled.

 .. code:: python